Agronomic Services — Agrotips

 - Home & Garden

 Take soil samples now to prepare for fall planting projects such as vegetable gardens, tree and shrub installation and renovation/maintenance of cool-season lawns.
-Do not wait until fall to submit soil samples for home landscape projects.
+Remember: 1) Do not wait until fall to submit soil samples for home landscape projects.
+There is a fee for soil tests in late fall and winter.
+2) You can submit your soil sample information online through PALS all year!

 - Nursery Crops